ivirshup/anndata-paper/paper.md

 I.V. is grateful to Christine Wells for consistent support and freedom to pursue work on anndata and Scanpy.
 We are grateful to Ryan Williams and Tom White for contributing code related to zarr.
-We thank Jon Bloom for contributing a comprehensive PR on group-by functionality.
+We thank Jonathan Bloom for contributing a comprehensive PR on group-by functionality.
+We are grateful to Fabian Theis & lab for continuing dissemination along with Scanpy over the past years.
+A.W.~and P.A. are grateful to Cellarity for supporting continued engagement with open source work.

 # Author contributions